-The mastaba of Ty at Saqqara
+The mastaba of Ty

 Ty lived under the reigns of several pharaohs, the last of whom was Niouserre, at the end of the 25th - beginning of the 24th century BC.
 He was the husband of Nefer-hetep-es (Neferhetepes).
 He was the Director of the hairdressers of the Great House, which made him close to the king